Top 5 reasons why your Achilles is not getting better

 You may have followed the prescribed exercises and advice to the letter, but things are not going so well or you aren’t moving along as fast if you compare yourself to someone else you know.

-Unfortunately some things in our medical history (most of which we can’t control) may mean progress is slower than expected.
+Some things in our medical history (most of which we can’t control) may mean progress is slower than expected.
 The menopause is a great example of this.
 There are also other things like medications you have taken or are taking and other illnesses/conditions you are dealing with that can mean symptoms aren’t easing as you were expecting.

 The good news is that all these factors can be taken into account and with the right advice and exercises you can still get better and return to your sport and activities you like to do.
 This is another reason why it’s useful to consult a professional as they should ask about your general health and advise you on all of these aspects.